daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 The `volumes` section at the end defines the local directory `postgres-data` for data persistence.

+### **Step 5**: Create `.env` file

-**Step 5**: In the same directory, create the last file named `.env` and paste the environment variables below into the new file being created by you.
+In the same directory, create the last file named `.env` and paste the environment variables below into the new file being created by you.
 Save the file.

 ```
 POSTGRES_USER=postgres